2016 Curriculum Innovation Research Projects

 General Purpose and Scope:

-Project proposals should include a statement of the problem or a goal statement, projected itemization of expenses, approach and planned methodology for the project and any findings, and dissemination of these results to peers both within the university and beyond in terms of publications or professional presentations.
+Proposals should include a statement of the problem or a goal statement, projected itemization of expenses, approach and planned methodology for the project and any findings, and dissemination of these results to peers both within the university and beyond in terms of publications or professional presentations.
+Proposals must detail how active teaching and learning strategies will be implemented and evaluated.

-Successful recipients of these awards will be invited to attend an implementation and evaluation planning workshop hosted by the Faculty Center for Teaching and Learning.
-Recipients will also be expected to share their project with the MSU instructional community as follows:
+Successful recipients will also be expected to share their project with the MSU instructional community as follows:

 - One progress report presented to the FCTL Advisory Committee,